AthreshK/Personal-Portfolio-2.0/README.md

 ## About This Project

 This repository contains the source code for my personal portfolio website.
-It's a modern, single-page application designed to provide a comprehensive overview of my professional background, technical abilities, and the work I'm passionate about.
+It's a modern, single-page application designed as a template for an application developer, providing a comprehensive overview of my professional background, technical abilities, and the work I'm passionate about.

 Feel free to fork this repository to use as a template for your own portfolio.
 The site is fully responsive, built with a performance first mindset, and includes a light/dark mode theme switcher.